EasyDesk/action-dotnet-pack/README.md

 An action that can be used to run the `dotnet pack` command on a list of projects, assigning to each of them the same version.

 ## Usage
+By default, this action requires the build to be up to date for the given `build-configuration`.
+To that purpose, you can use [EasyDesk/action-dotnet-build](https://github.com/EasyDesk/action-dotnet-build).
+Otherwise, you can force a new build with `skip-build: false`.

 ### Usage example
 ```yaml